Lexicon Devil: Overview

 The EP's title track is an apocalyptic manifesto full of fractured images, whose lyrics were written by Crash in the first person in the name of Adolf Hitler, who proclaims himself a "lexicon devil" in the song, (Note: "...
 The Lexicon Devil part doesn't make sense unless you know about Hitler and his speeches..."

 – Darby Crash) (Note: "...
 [Hitler's genius] lies in his speech.
 What he could do with words..."

 – Darby Crash) which is featured here in its slower and tamer first version.
 (Note: "...
 In the beginning we were playing so slow because that's all we were capable of.
 We speeded up when we could.
 It was funner to play fast."

-– Pat Smear) "Lexicon Devil" might also fit Paul Beahm's new punk persona, since Crash was an aspiring cult leader obsessed with the idea of the mind control through the rhetoric, that is, using the power of words.
+– Pat Smear) "Lexicon Devil" might also fit Jan Paul's new punk persona, since Crash was an aspiring cult leader obsessed with the idea of the mind control through the rhetoric, that is, using the power of words.
 (Note: "Borrowing wildly from Nietzsche and Oswald Spengler, David Bowie and Freddie Mercury, Mussolini and Dianetics, Crash came up with a narcotic kind of lyric that he believed might be a form of mind-control laced with despair and self-parody..."

 – Tim Adams, staff writer at The Observer) (Note: "Darby told me there were 24 different definitions for the word the, that he liked to know exactly what the meant.
 That's what he'd go through in his writing – the lexicon thing."

 – Chris Desjardins, LA Weekly interview, December 1980) Crash was one of the wordiest lyricists in the early Los Angeles punk scene, hence, while it is more musically developed than "Forming", the band's previous record, (Note: What? #WHAT 01) (Note: "The Germs music changed just because we eventually got better.
 We couldn't help it.
 We started out with nothing so we had no choice but to change..."

 – Pat Smear) the Lexicon Devil EP is rather remarkable for its lyrics.

 "You didn't know the words because [they were unintelligible], when Darby'd sing them live, so [I] was just astounded when [the Germs] got that first Slash record and actually [I] read the lyrics.
 They were great!"